kennethjmyers/CS689_project/README.md

 An implementation of [VeriGB](https://arxiv.org/abs/1906.10991)

+If reading this somewhere else see the [Github repo](https://github.com/kennethjmyers/CS689_project).

 Our main python functions are located in [VeriGB.py](./VeriGB.py).
 Experiments are located as follows:

 - Experiment replication (repeating original experiment) - ExperimentReplication.ipynb